 Congratulations, you’ve secured your new customer!
 Now to the most important step in the sales process: customer onboarding.

-Customer onboarding — or a lack thereof — can make or break your entire relationship.
-So, to lower the chance of a crumbling customer relationship before it really begins, ensure that you’re always doing a thorough job of onboarding your customers.
+I understand that customer onboarding —or a lack thereof— can make or break the entire relationship.
+To reduce the risk of a deteriorating customer relationship before it even begins, I always make sure to conduct a thorough onboarding process for my customers.

 Now that you know how important customer onboarding is, use the following checklist to ensure you never miss a step in educating your customer to the best of your ability.